reza1962/hadoop/README.md

 == HDFS and MapReduce sample

-This the copy of the Spring hadoop samples.
+This is the copy of the Spring hadoop samples.
 I have add the functionality:
 	. to work with Hortonworks ditribution
 	.
 Security (Kerberos)